Titus 3:12-15

 Decided is in the perfect tense which speaks of an action completed in past time having present results.
 The use of this tense by Paul is indicative of a person who thinks a matter through and finally comes to a conclusion where he is so sure of himself that he is settled in his determination to follow a certain course of action.
 Paul thought the matter through carefully as to the advisability of spending the winter season in which travel by land was difficult, and by sea impossible, at Nicopolis, and came to the settled conclusion that that city was the best place at which he could stay.

 Winter is a season.
 Seasons pass.
 And when they pass, the opportunities (Click for an in depth word study on kairos, the Greek Word which means "opportunity") that were present during that season will also pass.
-God gives us all opportunities but He won't force us to respond.
-We have to choose to respond to opportunities.
+God gives us all opportunities, but He won't force us to respond.
+We are responsible to choose to respond to the fleeting opportunities.

 Titus 3:13 Diligently help Zenas the lawyer and Apollos on their way so that nothing is lacking for them (NASB: Lockman)